Join our Monthly Meeting- now on the third MONDAY of the month-@ 7 pm -North Haven Rec Center, Linsley St.

 NHTA members Bryant Munson, Steve Fontana & Hugh Davis

-The North Haven Trail Association sponsored the annual “MARSH MARIGOLD WALK" on the Banton Quinnipiac Trail in the Quinnipiac River State Park on Saturday, April 23, at 9 am.
+The North Haven Trail Association sponsored the annual “MARSH MARIGOLD WALK" on the Banton Quinnipiac Trail in the Quinnipiac River State Park on Saturday, April 15, 2023.
 Officially known as Lesser Celandine, acres of these tiny yellow flowers bloom along the Quinnipiac River.
-The NHTA will take you along on a casual one mile walk along the river to the Pines and back along the roadway.
-You’ll learn a little bit of history of this abandoned neighborhood passing along the remnants of foundations, driveways that go to nowhere, fences and perhaps flowers that once were planted at the homesites.
+Mary Mushinsky, a State Representative, local Wallingford leader and Biologist headed the walk.
+We reviewed the of history of this abandoned neighborhood while passing along the remnants of foundations, driveways that go to nowhere, fences and flowers that once were planted at the homesites.

-Abandoned in the 70s due to the rising river waters causing excessive flooding the State then created the Quinnipiac River State Park.
-Mary Mushinsky of the Wallingford Quinnipiac Linear Trail lead the walk.
+Abandoned in 1973 due to the rising river waters and recurrent flooding, the State then created the Quinnipiac River State Park.

 Birdwalk with Dr. Chris Loscalzo, noted ornithologist, Sat September 25, 2021 at Tidal Marsh Trail